 This qualification will assess the application of creative media/ICT skills through their practical use.
-They will provide learners with essential knowledge, transferable skills and tools to improve their learning in other subjects with the aims of enhancing their employability when they leave education, contributing to their personal development and future economic well-being.
-The qualification will encourage independence, creativity and awareness of the digital media sector.
-Students will acquire skills of using various software applications to develop digital solutions for a user; these include, Adobe Photoshop, Adobe Dreamweaver, Adobe Fireworks, Windows Movie Maker and Audacity.
+It will provide learners with essential knowledge and transferable skills such as problem solving, analytical skills, digital presentation, planning and creative thinking as well as the tools to improve their learning in other subjects with the aims of enhancing their employability when they leave education, contributing to their personal development and future economic well-being.
+Students will acquire skills of using various software applications to develop digital solutions for a user; these include Adobe Photoshop and Dreamweaver.